oracle/fmw-kubernetes/OracleUnifiedDirectorySM/kubernetes/README.md

 # 4 Example 1 : OUDSM POD

-In this example you create a POD (oudsmpod) which holds a single container based on an Oracle Unified Directory 12c PS4 (12.2.1.4.0) image.
+In this example you create a POD (oudsmpod) which holds a single container based on an Oracle Unified Directory Services Manager 12c PS4 (12.2.1.4.0) image.
 This container is configured to run Oracle Unified Directory Services Manager (OUDSM).
 You also create a service (oudsm) through which you can access the OUDSM GUI.

 To create the POD update the samples/oudsm-pod.yaml file.